frontenddogma/web-development-glossary/manuscript/intro.md

 It covers almost 2,000 important, useful, and historic terms and abbreviations relevant for web (and software) developers.

 The glossary connects you with HTML, CSS, JavaScript, accessibility, security, performance, usability, typography, localization, internationalization, infrastructure and tooling and much more, and then goes beyond “just” web development.
-The terms it contains also span computer science, design, information and project management, even philosophy and psychology, as well as other disciplines of interest to the modern developer.
+The terms it contains also touch computer science, design, information and project management, even philosophy and psychology, as well as other disciplines of interest to the modern developer.
 With this thoroughness the glossary encourages you to stay curious, to learn more about the Web itself as well as the people using the Web.
 And while the glossary does not tell a story like other books would do, you can still read it as you would read other books.

 ## About the Glossary